 For more information please check the Wiltshire Health and Care website

 As of 19th July COVID-19 restrictions will be lifting, however, cases are currently extremely high.
 Medical settings are a higher risk environment and will need to be subject to more control measures than other public facilities.

-Due to being a medical setting, our doors will remain closed, with access to the building for those who have appointments using our intercom that is currently in place.
-The wearing of face masks or a face covering is still required when entering the building and attending appointments.
+Due to being a medical setting, the wearing of face masks or a face covering is still required when entering the building and attending appointments.
 We are acting very cautiously and maintaining social distancing and the use of PPE for our healthcare staff.
 This is to protect our patients and staff in a high-risk environment.